Beryl Reid: Personal life and death

 She married twice, but had no children.
+Her second husband, Derek Franklin, was a member of the Hedley Ward Trio.
 An authorised biography, Roll Out the Beryl, was published by Fantom Films on 22 August 2016.
-Written by Kaye Crawford, it was the first biography to be written of the actress and coincided with the twentieth anniversary of her death.
+Written by Kaye Crawford, it was the first biography of the actress and coincided with the twentieth anniversary of her death.

+From a date in the late 1950s until not long before her death in 1996, Beryl Reid lived in a small African-styled rondavel house, Honey Pot Cottage (at the time spelled Honeypot Cottage), built in 1933 as, originally, a holiday home, and overlooking the Thames at Wraysbury, west of London.
+She bequeathed the property to a friend, Paul Strike, an actor later regularly featured (in a voice-only role) in the BBC TV series, Casualty and who, as of 2021, still owned it.

+In 1987, Reid and Honeypot Cottage featured in the comedy panel game show, Through the Keyhole, presented by David Frost and Loyd Grossman.

 Reid died at the age of 77 from severe osteoarthritis and kidney failure (according to some obituaries, she had developed pneumonia) at a hospital in Wexham, Buckinghamshire on 13 October 1996, after complications following knee replacement surgery for arthritis.